Melbourne’s protected water catchments are a precious resource, and the reason much of our water needs very little treatment.

 The catchments cover an area of 156,700 hectares, made up of:

-56,300 hectares of state forest, managed by the Department of Environment and Primary Industries – some have limited public access while others allow activities like camping, four wheel driving and logging
+56,300 hectares of state forest, managed by the Department of Environment, Land, Water and Planning (DELWP) – some have limited public access while others allow activities like camping, four wheel driving and logging

 90,800 hectares of national park, managed by Melbourne Water and Parks Victoria under agreement – most are off-limits to the public and allow only limited activities such as bushwalking